 The number of records for each call may vary depending on which service is called.

-You can also export all or in part call records as a CSV file.
-In dialog shown in figure 5.1 by clicking on \blacksquare button, a new window will open as shown in figure 5.2.
+You can also export part or all call records as a CSV file.
+In the dialog shown in figure 5.1 by clicking on $\blacksquare$ button, a new window will open as shown in figure 5.2.